sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-monitoring.md

 #### Filter monitors

+A monitor is any entity tracked by **MetricsHub** within the main resource, such as processes, services, storage volumes, or physical devices like disks.

 To manage the volume of telemetry data sent to your observability platform and therefore reduce costs and optimize performance, you can specify which monitors to include or exclude.

 You can apply monitor inclusion or exclusion in data collection for the following scopes:

 * All resources
-* All the resources within a specific resource group
+* All the resources within a specific resource group.
+A resource group is a container that holds resources to be monitored and generally refers to a site or a specific location.
 * A specific resource

 This is done by  adding the `monitorFilters` parameter in the relevant section of the `config/metricshub.yaml` file as described below: